COMMUNITY IMPACT

-Advancing the Common Good
+Advance the Common Good

-United Way of Central West Virginia is a volunteer-led, volunteer-driven organization representing Boone, Braxton, Clay, Logan, Kanawha and Putnam counties.
-From the board of directors, to fundraising volunteers, as well as commuity members who lend a hand each year--united together we ensure that United Way continues to make an impact on the issues that matter most.
-By encouraging everyone in Central West Virginia to give, advocate, or volunteer!
-United Way mobilizes communities to action so all can thrive!
+United Way of Central West Virginia is a volunteer-led, volunteer-driven organization helping children and families representing Boone, Braxton, Clay, Logan, Kanawha and Putnam counties.
+From the board of directors, to fundraising volunteers, as well as community members who lend a hand each year--United is the Way to make an impact on the issues that matter most.
+We encourage everyone in Central West Virginia to give, advocate, or volunteer!

 Community Impact Funding: Focus Based On Community Needs Assessment